rust-cli/book/src/in-depth/exit-code.md

 ready to be used in your application.
 Please see its API documentation for the possible values to use.

-One way to use it is like this:
+After you add the `exitcode` dependency to your `Cargo.toml`, you can use it like this:

 ```rust,ignore
 fn main() {